ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 More info about MySQL setup [here](https://dev.mysql.com/doc/refman/5.6/en/osx-installation-pkg.html)

 We are continuing on our 'Car' project.
-You don't necacery have to have read that tutorial if you already are a Vapor rock star.
+You don't necessary have to have read that tutorial if you already are a Vapor rock star.
 If not then please find it [here](https://engineering.nodesagency.com/articles/Vapor/6-simple-steps-to-setup-vapor/).

 ### 1. Adding the MySQL package

-Open your Vapor project and open the `Package.swift` file and add the extra dependecy under the main vapor dependency:
+Open your Vapor project and open the `Package.swift` file and add the extra dependency under the main Vapor dependency:

 ```swift
 import PackageDescription